 If the operation is successful — as confirmed by messages on the console — the desired sound file “Vina3.aif” has been created.

 WAV format, 24-bit resolution etc. are also available with Csound.
-Type a plain “csound” to see a few options or “csound --help” to see the complete list.
+Just type "csound" to see some options, or "csound --help" to see the full list.

-By default, Csound displays messages imitating the graphic rendering of all tables used in the score.
-This option can be disabled.
+By default, Csound displays messages that mimic the graphical representation of all tables used in the score.
+This option can be turned off.

-This whole process of converting a Csound score to a sound file has been rendered automatic on the interface of Bol Processor BP3.
-If Csound has been installed and is responsive, it is called to do the conversion.
-The sound file it is instructed to create is in the WAV format because this format (unlike AIFF) is recognized by the <audio> tag in HTML5.
-Therefore, sound files created in this way are directly accessible to listening on the interface’s page.
+This whole process of converting a Csound score into a sound file has been made automatic on the Bol Processor BP3 interface.
+If Csound is installed and responding, it will be called to do the conversion.
+The sound file it is instructed to create is in WAV format, because this format (unlike AIFF) is recognised by the

 Microtonal intonation